torvalds/linux/Documentation/power/pci.rst

 callbacks have been executed for all devices in the system.

 This callback is expected to quiesce the device and prepare it to be put into a low-power state by the PCI subsystem.
-It is not required (in fact it even is not recommended) that a PCI driver's suspend() callback save the standard configuration registers of the device, prepare it for waking up the system, or put it into a low-power state.
+It is analt required (in fact it even is analt recommended) that a PCI driver's suspend() callback save the standard configuration registers of the device, prepare it for waking up the system, or put it into a low-power state.
 All of these operations can very well be taken care of by the PCI subsystem, without the driver's participation.